 Hundreds of thousands marched on April 29th across the US and the world calling for solutions to the growing global climate crisis.
 In Los Angeles, demonstrators converged near a major petroleum refinery and two major ports in support of the nearby vulnerable communities calling for protections for their health and safety.
-Unfortunately, not two weeks later, behind closed doors, the regional Air Quality District gave the Tesoro merger the environmental go-ahead, ignoring the pleas of thousands.
+Unfortunately, not two weeks later, behind closed doors, the regional Air Quality District gave the Tesoro LA Refinery Expansion the environmental go-ahead, now known as Andeavor, ignoring the pleas of thousands.
 Sign this petition to register your disapproval!

 People’s Climate March in LA Harbor Highlights Fossil Fuel Dangers to Communities and the Planet